Lindenwood warmly welcomes military students to our campuses and online programs.

 Can I take classes during the day on campus?

 Absolutely!
-If you are looking for a traditional campus experience, come visit our historical 500-acre campus in St. Charles, Missouri.
+If you are looking for a traditional campus experience, come visit our historic campus in St. Charles, Missouri.
 You can elect to commute or to live on campus.
 Approximately 4,000 residential students attend day courses.
 You can also reside at or commute to our full-service campus in Belleville, Illinois.

 Both campuses offer great resources: